dsscollection/git-github-for-stats/README.md

 Initial system setup
 --------------------

-Here is an overview of the initial setup process, which happens once or, for some steps, once per computer.
+If I've convinced you to experiment with Git and GitHub, you need to do some initial setup.
+These first steps happen one or, for some steps, once per computer.
 This is excerpted from [Happy Git and GitHub for the useR](http://happygitwithr.com), which holds battle-tested instructions honed over several years in [STAT 545](http://stat545.com) at the University of British Columbia.

 -   Register for a free account with GitHub.

 -   Install Git.
 Depending on your OS, Git might already be installed.
-But many may need to install it or will choose to update to a more recent version.
+But many will need to install it or will choose to update to a more recent version.
 Some basic configuration is critical, such as setting your username and email.

--   Install a local Git client *(optional but highly recommended*).
-A Git client is software that provides a graphical user interface for Git, which is otherwise command-line only.
+-   Install a local Git client, *optional but highly recommended*.
+A Git client provides a graphical user interface for Git, which is otherwise command-line only.
 If you are an R user, you will find that [RStudio](https://www.rstudio.com/products/rstudio-desktop/) provides a great deal of this functionality.
 There are some notable gaps, however, so you might still choose to install a dedicated and comprehensive Git client such as [SourceTree](https://www.sourcetreeapp.com) or [GitKraken](https://www.gitkraken.com).
-Git is a file-based system, so you can do some operations from RStudio, others from SourceTree, and others from the shell.
+Git just operates on files, so you can do some operations from RStudio, others from SourceTree, and others from the shell.

 -   Confirm, with a practice repository, that local Git can send and receive the current version of the repository on GitHub, known as **pushing** and **pulling**, respectively.